lquerel/otel-multivariate-time-series/README.md

 ## Introduction
 The current OTEL protocol doesn't natively support multivariate time-series.
 This repository adds the support for multivariate time-series at the protocol level in a backward compatible manner.
+An [OTEP document](https://github.com/lquerel/oteps/blob/main/text/metrics/0000-multivariate-timeseries.md) is visible for more details on why multivariate time-series are important.

-Status: This is a work-in-progress work and is NOT an official implementation of the OpenTelemetry protocol.
+Status: This IS a work-in-progress work and IS NOT an official implementation of the OpenTelemetry protocol.
 Histogram and summary are not yet supported.

 ## Dataset
 * 10000 data points represented in JSON (size uncompressed 6009735 bytes).